josephkwok001/tp/docs/DeveloperGuide.md

 **Extensions**
 * 3a.
 One or more fields are missing/invalid.
   * 3a1.
-System indicates the problematic fields.
+System shows an error message
   * 3a2.
 Agent re-enters details.
   * Use case resumes at step 4.
 * 3b.
 A duplicate client is detected (based on unique fields).